cerner/cerner_splunk_ingredient/README.md

 You should know where the .conf file is that you wish to modify, as you must provide the path from `$SPLUNK_HOME/etc`.

-You can specify the scope as you would in the real path to the file (`system/local/indexes.conf`) or use the `scope` property and specfiy this path: `system/indexes.conf`.
+You can specify the scope as you would in the real path to the file (`system/local/indexes.conf`) or use the `scope` property and specify this path: `system/indexes.conf`.
 The resource will modify local config if no scope is provided.

 Properties: